AngelMaryGeorge/TryHackMe_HandsOn/Practicals-1.md

 ![alt text](image-6.png)

- - MgBot

-4. Which MITRE ATT&CK Technique is linked to using pRsm.dll in this malware framework?
+### 4: Which MITRE ATT&CK Technique is linked to using pRsm.dll in this malware framework?

+Ans: T1123

+Screenshot :

 ![alt text](image-7.png)

- - T1123

-5. What is the CyberChef defanged URL of the malicious download location first seen on 2020-11-02?
+### 5: What is the CyberChef defanged URL of the malicious download location first seen on 2020-11-02?

+Ans: hxxp[://]update[.]browser[.]qq[.]com/qmbs/QQ/QQUrlMgr_QQ88_4296[.]exe

+Screenshot:

 ![alt text](image-8.png)